Dartmouth-Data-Analytics-Core/Bioinformatics_workshop_setup/Readme.md

 For those of you that indicated that you did not have an account on *discovery* you should have received an email from me explaing how to set that up, please make sure this is done and you are able to log into your account **BEFORE** the workshop begins.

+If you have issues with any part of the installation and setup, please reach out to us directly, come to bioinformatics help hours **December 11, 2020 1-2PM**, or reach out via the slack channel.
+The links to both help hours and the slack channel are in your welcome email.

+- Shannon Soucy (Shannon.Soucy@dartmouth.edu)
+- Owen Wilkins (omw@dartmouth.edu)
+- Tim Sullivan (Timothy.j.Sullivan@dartmouth.edu)

 ---

 ## Downloading the data ##